osteele/assignment-dashboard/README.md

 If you subsequently need to run it again in order to reset the database, it will use this existing image.

+### 4. Add an assignment repository

+    $ docker-compose run flask add_repo repo_owner/repo_name

+Add a repository to the database, and download its information from GitHub.

 ## Usage

 These instructions use Docker.